Familial hypocalciuric hypercalcemia: Diagnosis

 As most cases of FHH are asymptomatic and benign, the diagnosis of FHH is less likely to be made.

 Typically, diagnosis is made in the pursuit of uncovering the etiology of hypercalcemia.

 Calcium levels are often in the high normal range or slightly elevated.

 Commonly, the parathyroid hormone level is checked and may be slightly elevated or also on the high normal end.

 Normally, high calcium should cause low PTH and so this level of PTH is inappropriately high due to the decreased sensitivity of the parathyroid to calcium.

 This may be mistaken for primary hyperparathyroidism.

-However, evaluation of urine calcium level will reveal a low level of urine calcium.
+However, evaluation of urine [serum?] calcium level will reveal a low level of urine calcium.

 This too is inappropriate as high serum calcium should result in high urine calcium.